 to contentment, joy and peace.

 And if your mother is still on this earth?
-Let her know you are thinking of her.
-There is no doubt time is short, and who knows what tomorrow will bring?
-You may not have many years with her.
+Mother’s Day is an important day to let her know you are thinking of her.
+Time with her will one day end.
+Who knows what tomorrow will bring?

-1. Call your mother on the phone, or Skype/Facetime
+1. Call your mother, or children, on the phone or Skype/Facetime/Zoom

-2. If your mother is still with us, pray a special blessing for her
+2. If your mother is still here on earth, pray a special blessing for her

 Thank you God for my mother.